Introducing systing

 developer).
 With

-out of the box records all of scheduling events you need, records stack traces, and records all of the IRQ/SOFTIRQ events. - It’s a single binary.
+perfettoyou have to configure the daemon to record what you want, and if you aren’t intimately familiar with the linux scheduler, you won’t know what events to configure.systingout of the box records all of scheduling events you need, records stack traces, and records all of the IRQ/SOFTIRQ events. - It’s a single binary.
 In order to just do a quick recording session with

-feature and then run it, which in certain constrained environments doesn’t work well (like my test VMs). - It uses BPF for (almost) everything.
+perfettoyou have to build itsbusyboxfeature and then run it, which in certain constrained environments doesn’t work well (like my test VMs). - It uses BPF for (almost) everything.

-, and requires the user to know how to setup ftrace instances.
-Additionally I lost events constantly through this, which is a well known drawback offtrace
+perfettousesftraceto record all of its events.
+This is problematic in production if there are multiple users offtrace, and requires the user to know how to setup ftrace instances.
+Additionally I lost events constantly through this, which is a well known drawback offtracefor this particular use case. - I often am debugging tasks on very busy machines, so I want a quick way to

 just profile things under a specific CGROUP, which isn’t something that’s